Shark diving in South Africa without a cage is an adventure that will definitely get your heart pumping.

-This was not my first time diving with sharks.
-I’ve dove with sharks in Honduras, Costa Rica, Galapagos, Red Sea and Palau – all with no cage!
+Diving with sharks at Protea Banks was not my first time swimming with sharks.
+I’ve dove with sharks in Honduras, Costa Rica, Galapagos, Red Sea, and Palau – all with no cage!

 Once the break was cleared, the rest of the ride was smooth.
 We arrive at the pre-appointed spot by the dive team, who pours chum into the water – a mixture of blood and fish heads.
 Next,…we wait…There’s no point getting into the water and wasting valuable oxygen until the sharks have appeared.

 I’m always nervous when I begin a shark dive, especially at a new location.
 You never know who will be waiting for you below the surface…and how many of them.

-In this case it was seven Oceanic Black Tip Sharks, which run an average of 1.5 m (5 ft) but can get as big as 2.7m (9 ft).
-They definitely seem big to be, especially when there’s seven of them circling the bait bucket surrounded by small fish.
+In this case, it was seven Oceanic Black Tip Sharks.
+They run an average of 1.5 m (5 ft) but can get as big as 2.7m (9 ft).
+They definitely seem big to me, especially when there’s seven of them circling the bait bucket surrounded by small fish.

-Roland, one of the owners of African Dive Adventures was our skipper for this dive and sat this one out and is now regretting it.
+This was an epic dive – 17 Ocean Black Tip Sharks!
+Roland, one of the owners of African Dive Adventures was our skipper for this dive.
+He sat this one out and is now regretting it.
 He has been diving these waters for 16 years and only rarely has seen so many Oceanic Black Tips on a single dive.

 Aliwal Shoal is ranked as one of the top 10 dive sites in the world.
 It’s known for its reefs…and its sharks.
 It’s Raggie season, so we’re hoping to see a cave full of Raggies.

 We see two.
 I’m delighted.
-They’re aptly named after their ragged teeth and look rather intimidating, but are docile – as far as sharks go.
+They’re aptly named after their ragged teeth and look rather intimidating.
+Fortunately, their appearance is deceiving.
+They’re rather docile – as far as sharks go.

 On our last dive, our dive master’s blue eyes grow big through his mask.
-That is either a really good or bad sign.
+That is either a really good or a very bad sign.
 He points frantically below us.
 I see a shadow.
 It disappears.
 Then reappears.
 Then disappears.

 It’s not my first time diving with Bull sharks, I dove with two of them in Costa Rica, and they fascinate me to no end.